KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 :::{note}
-In the past, there were problems with integer divisions, as you would always recover an `int`, but that is no longer the case in Python 3, where they are converted into a float
+In the past, there were problems with integer divisions, as you would always recover an `int`, but that is no longer the case in Python 3, where they are converted into a float.
+Try the following:
 ```python
 a = 10; b = 3
 c = a/b